yuchen-lo/Proffinity/README.md

 The purpose of the ML prediction module is to predict binding affinity (K<sub>D</sub>) of the input complexes based on the extracted features from the Featurize module.

 We recommended running this module with a few complexes with known (K<sub>D</sub>) using different ML models to identify the best model that optimize the validation performance.
-A rule-of-thumb is to aim at obtaining R2 and/or RMSE values better than the provided background performance based on the SKEMPIv2 datasets.
-If the user cannot identify an optimal model, we recommend the user to go through an additional model retraining step by including the validation set into the training data and retrain the model using the ml_regressor_train.ipynb script.
+A rule-of-thumb is to aim at obtaining (R<sup>2</sup>) and/or RMSE values better than the provided background performance based on the SKEMPIv2 datasets.
+If the user cannot identify an optimal model, we recommend the user to go through an additional model retraining step by including the validation set into the training data and retrain the model using the provided ml_regressor_train.ipynb script.